-“The first semester I worked with 2 other auxiliars, but our school was looking for another one to join the team.
-This second semester there are 4 of us.
-I work with about 9 teachers from all different grade levels.
+“The first semester I worked with two other auxiliars, but our school was looking for another one to join the team.
+This second semester there are four of us.
+I work with about nine teachers from all different grade levels.
 I have worked with almost every class in primaria, however, currently, I work with about 12 different classes and teach a total of 21 classes a week (I am mostly with fourth grade and have grades 1-4 currently).”

 Communication in the school and outside of school:

 Are you forming working relationships with coworkers?